-We exist to share Jesus with our neighbors.
-It’s that simple.
+We exist to share Jesus.

 To be a vibrant, growing, passionate, disciple-making community that demographically reflects the cultural, generational, and economic diversity of Albuquerque.
 We long to see unchurched people baptized and to see churches planted in the most under-reached areas of our city.